JRG-Developer/MediaRSSParser/README.md

 ## The RSS Protocol

 Let's be honest: RSS is one of the worst protocols in the world.
-Unfortunately, however, it's also one of the most commonly used.
+Unfortunately, it's also one of the most commonly used.

 Why is this the case?
-I imagine it's because it's relatively easy for server side developers and/or admins to setup; it's been around forever; and it "feels" familiar to many developers (because at first glance it seems simple).
+I imagine it's because it's relatively easy for server side developers/admins to setup; it's been around forever; and it "feels" familiar (because at first glance it seems simple).

-There are many challenges with RSS, but there are at least two main issues with it:
+There are many problems with RSS, but there are at least two main issues with it:

 1) While there *is* an RSS specification, there are many different interpretations and/or variations on it.